The Blue Dog Democrats, long one of the most pivotal factions on Capitol Hill, are quickly finding out that their bark is greater than their bite.

 CORRECTION: The original version of the column listed former Texas Rep. Chet Edwards as a member of the Blue Dog Coalition.
 He was not a member.

-This article appears in the Feb.
-9, 2011, edition of National Journal Daily.
+This article appears in the February 9, 2011, edition of NJ Daily.